 What’s in the background of those pictures?

 There needs to be something recognizable and preferably branded.
 For instance – coasters with your logo might be in the background of a picture showing off your food.

 How about on the walls?
 Is there something recognizable that would stand out in a picture?
 Think of pictures posted online as little billboards for your restaurant.

 It would be great if everyone who saw a picture of their friend at your restaurant could immediately recognize where it was taken, what they were eating, and wanted to be there.

-These are important things to pay attention to, and an excellent new opportunity to win over more customers.
+These are important things to pay attention to.
 Own these micro-moments and your brand will win over the long-haul.